 In the Freshman (first and second) years, the course covers the basic sciences.
-You will also study the structure and function of the human body and will be introduced to modules covering in the following areas: psychology, pathology, research methodology and statistics, cancer medicine, radiation physics and professional attitudes and skills.
+You will also study the structure and function of the human body and will be introduced to topics that related to cancer and patient care.
+There are approximately 20-30 hours per week in class in the freshman years.

-A clinical component (clinical placement) will introduce you to radiation therapy and will develop your understanding of the complexities of the cancer patient pathway.
+The clinical component (clinical placement) will introduce you to radiation therapy and will develop your understanding of the complexities of the cancer patient pathway.

-- Biological principles and practices
+- Biological Principles and Practices

-- Chemical principles and properties
+- Chemical Principles and Properties

 - Anatomy 1

-- Physics for radiation therapy 1
+- Physics for Radiation Therapy 1

-- Principles and practices of cancer care 1
+- Principles and Practices of Cancer Care 1

-- Psychology and communication 1
+- Psychology and Communication 1

-- Clinical practice (clinical placement) 1
+- Clinical Practice 1

 - Anatomy 2

-- Physics for radiation therapy 2
+- Physics for Radiation Therapy 2

-- Principles and practices of cancer care 2
+- Principles and Practices of Cancer Care 2

-- Psychology and communication 2
+- Psychology and Communication 2

-- Research methodology and statistics
+- Research Methodology and Statistics

-- Clinical practice (clinical placement) 2
+- Clinical Practice 2

 In the Sophister (third and fourth) years, you will study more specialist subjects that are specifically related to cancer and patient care, and complete a research project in this area.